 Place of birth: Bugembe, Uganda

 What do you want to be when you grow up?
-I want to become a farmer
+I want to become a doctor

 Why?
-So I can grow crops and keep animals
+So I can treat people and help save lives

 What is your favorite color?
 Red

 What is your favorite food?
-Chicken and chips
+Rice and beans

 What is your favorite hobby?
 Playing football